-The catalog you receive when you enter Alvernia University is the catalog that determines your academic requirements.
+The undergraduate and graduate catalogs effective for the year you matriculated at Alvernia University is the catalog that determines your academic requirements.
 The degree requirements listed in that catalog remain in effect until you graduate, though the University reserves the right to change graduation requirements as necessary and may specifically provide an exemption from a requirement.
 If you leave the University and return at a later time, the catalog in effect at the time of your return becomes your new standard.
-Most academic policies, descriptions of courses, the academic calendar and a list of faculty and their credentials can be found in the catalog.
-Also, information on financial aid, billing office, student life and the University in general can be found in the catalog.
-It is your contract with the University and you need to keep it with you throughout your years at Alvernia University.
+Most academic policies, descriptions of courses, the academic calendar and a list of faculty and their credentials can be found in the catalogs.
+Also, information on financial aid, the billing office, student life and the University in general can be found in the catalog.